Peninsula-Medical-Technologies/.github/profile/README.md

-# PedMed
+# PedMedTech

-> Developing the next generation of intelligent connected medical devices that improve the safety and outcomes of patients in critical care
+> PedMedTech are developing the next generation of intelligent connected medical devices that improve the safety and outcomes of patients in critical care.

 see: <https://www.penmedtech.com>